What makes a top-ranked program?

 Our top-ranked Legal Writing Program is an integral part of the law school.

 • Additionally, our clinical faculty work closely with our legal writing faculty to ensure that the clinical and externship courses that students take in their second and third years of law school build on the foundation created by our legal writing program.
-Our legal writing faculty guest lecture in classes like our judicial externship seminar, and we coordinate readings and exercises so that students can apply what they learned in legal writing to their experiential learning classes later in law school.
-Our law clinic is ranked in the top 20 by U.S. News & World Report.
+We coordinate readings and exercises so that students can apply what they learned in legal writing to their experiential learning classes later in law school.

 Integration with Alumni and the Community

-• In the first-year class, many Legal Writing professors ask recent alumni who are engaged in different areas of the law to come to class to reflect on their own law school experiences and their paths since law school.
+• In the first-year Legal Writing class, many professors ask alumni who are engaged in different areas of the law to come to class to reflect on their own law school experiences and their paths since law school.

-• The second-year course, Legal Writing II, which focuses on persuasive writing and oral advocacy, culminates in an appellate oral argument.
-The judges for that argument are local practitioners and judges, many of whom are our alumni.
+• The second-year course, Legal Writing II, which focuses on persuasive writing and oral advocacy, culminates in an appellate oral argument in which the “judges” are local practitioners and real judges, many of whom are our alumni.

 Legal Writing: Paula Enguidanos working with Marcel Baugh